hbc/NGS-Data-Analysis-long-course/sessionI/lessons/04_loops_and_scripts.md

 `#!/bin/bash`

+When the shebang #! is present, the shell will run the script using the executable program we have specified.
+In our case, we have a shell script and we want to run it using the executable for the Bash interpreter.
+So following the `#!` we provide the path to the executable file `/bin/bash`.

-This line is the absolute path to the Bash interpreter.
-The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.
+> *NOTE:* You may have noticed that the first script we created did not have a shebang line and we were still able to run it.
+This is because when we run it using the `sh` command we are also identifying the shell interpreter we wish to use.
+Even though it may seem redundant, we encourage you to include a shebang line as it is useful for others who may use your script.
+The shebang line ensures that the bash shell interprets the script even if the user running the script is using a different shell.

 After the shebang line, we enter the commands we want to execute.
+For every command, we will add a comment line using the `#`.
+It is best practice to **comment liberally**, as it informs the future users of this script of each step that is being executed.

 First we want to move into our `raw_fastq` directory:

 ```
 # enter directory with raw FASTQs
 $ cd ~/ngs_course/unix_lesson/raw_fastq
 ```

-And now we loop over all the FASTQs:
+Since we want to run a list of commands for *all of our files*, we will use for loop to iterate over each FASTQ file:

 ```
 # loop over all FASTQ files
 for filename in *.fq;
 ```

-and we execute the commands for each loop:
+and after the `do`, we specify the commands to execute for each iteration:

 ```
 do